emgreen33/phase-0-tracks/web_dev/jquery/notes.md

 - What are the benefits/can it do?
 - Create project with JQuery

+##Key pointers:
+- Add event listeners for clicking, hovering and other user actions
+- Add or remove CSS classes in response to events
+- Make elements fade in/out, slide up/down, transition in ways
+- Grab values from user input forms
+- ... more

 ###Reminders:
 * Take some breaks
 * Revisit notes